World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 And one last question: am I being obvious enough for y'all, here?

-LISTS AND LINKS: dream puns - symbols - bell curves, Gaussian distributions, and other math/logic dreams - musical dreams - instruments - Beatles - geniuses, prodigies, and IQ issues - Herrnstein and Murray's "The Bell Curve" - non-dreamish essays and rants -
+LISTS AND LINKS: dream puns - symbols - bell curves, Gaussian distributions, & other math/logic dreams - weird dream devices - musical dreams - instruments - the Beatles - brains - Herrnstein & Murray's "The Bell Curve" - non-dreamish essays and rants

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books